Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Nonlinear Schr odinger Equation with Complex Potentials

 \subsection{\bf Case n=1}

-Let us now consider the nonlinear case, starting with the simplest ansatz (\ref{complex}) with $n=1$.
+Let us consider first the simplest ansatz (\ref{complex}) with $n=1$.
 We fix the nonlinearity to be attractive ($\sigma<0$) and restrict to linear complex potentials (i.e. $W_{nl}= V_{nl}=0$) and with linear potential of the form $V_l= V_{0l} \, \mbox{cn}^2(x,k)$.
 In this case the real eigenvalue problem (\ref{eigen-prob-real})

 admits the following exact solutions in terms of elliptic functions

 Similar solutions can be constructed for the case of a repulsive nonlinearity $\sigma>0$ with linear potentials of the form $V_l= V_{0l} \, \mbox{sn}^2(x,k)$.
 In this case we have